Is Solar Worth It in Tennessee? (2022 Homeowner's Guide)

 The most substantial savings you’ll experience from solar panel installation will be in the form of energy savings.
 Tennessee homeowners spend around $125.70 per month on electricity, which is above the national average.
 If you can eliminate your electric bills — which typically requires a solar battery — your potential annual savings will be around $1,508.
-These savings are expected to offset your total solar installation costs and then provide additional savings totaling $19,688!
-The above averages are based on current energy costs, so your total (ROI) could be even higher if electricity rates continue to rise as they have historically.
+These savings are expected to offset your total solar installation expenses and then provide additional savings totaling $19,688!
+The above averages are based on current energy rates, so your total (ROI) could be even higher if electricity rates continue to rise as they have historically.
 Going solar all but guarantees you a lower energy price for the 25+ years your panels are expected to last.

 Lower Taxes & Access to Other Incentives

 There are some solar incentives available from the state and federal governments that make installing solar panels more appealing throughout Tennessee.
 One of the most substantial solar incentives is the federal solar tax credit (ITC).
 The ITC is a credit to your federal income taxes, and it totals 30% of your installation expenses.
 In Tennessee, the average ITC amount is $8,964.
 The state solar incentives in Tennessee are few and far between, but they still help make solar panel systems more affordable and accessible.
 We’ll discuss the state incentives below:

 - Green Energy Property Tax Assessment: This is a property tax exemption for the majority of the value your solar panels add to your home.
 Your assessed value — which determines your property taxes — will go up by only 12.5% of your system value, thanks to this exemption.

 - Sales Tax Credit for Clean Energy Technology: This is a sales tax exemption on PV equipment, which waives sales tax on your equipment and installation expenses.